hastic-zzz/hastic-server/README.md

 Implementation of analytics unit for Hastic.

+**Please note that we are still in alpha, so features are subject to change**

 See also:
 * [Hooks](https://github.com/hastic/hastic-server/blob/master/HOOKS.md) - notifications about events
 * [REST](REST.md) - for developing your plugins